fedorovic82/Toronto-Neigbourhoods/README.md

-# Toronto
+# Neigbourhoods in Toronto

-Segmenting and Clustering Neighbourhoods in Toronto
+Segmenting and Clustering different Neighbourhoods in Toronto, Canada